Changes to the Bankruptcy Form

 • Under legislative requirements, debtors are required to provide their trustee with a copy of the ‘Statement of Affairs’ for sequestration orders filed with the Official Receiver, within 14 days of being notified of the bankruptcy.

-• AFSA will no longer provide copies of an accepted ‘Statement of Affairs’ for sequestration orders to the trustee.
+• AFSA is no longer providing copies of an accepted ‘Statement of Affairs’ for sequestration orders to the trustee.

 • Statements of affairs for sequestration orders can be submitted via AFSA’s Online Services portal.